FAQ

 Yes.
 We’d love it!

-Can my sister who lives in Orange County/Oregon/Okinawa contribute to SEEDS?
+Can my sister who lives in Orange County/Oregon/Okinawa contribute to SEEDS2?

 Yes, as long as she is comfortable with our stated purpose to give half of our gift to San Diego County.